-Problems, solutions, ethical issues, and other interesting situations experienced in HSV 377 will be discussed.
+Explores and discusses problems, solutions, ethical issues, and other interesting situations experienced in HSV 377.
 To be taken concurrently with HSV 377.

 HSV 424 Marriage and Family Counseling (3)

 Explores the history of marriage and family therapy, prominent theorists, and major methodologies.
 Prerequisite: PSY 332 or permission of the instructor.
 (Also listed as PSY 424.)